RadovanKrizanovsky/zadanie3Webte2/README.md

 Remember to pay attention to the graphical appearance of the application.

-Game area for one, two, three, and four players:
+-Game area for one, two, three, and four players:
 ![Game area for one, two, three, and four players](Capture.PNG)

 ## Conclusion